 - Literature Review outlines the structure and language used in academic material.

 - If you are a current Deakin student, you can access writing support with a Deakin Language Advisor.

-- Harvard referencing includes information on the citation format used in the Working Paper Series.
+- APA referencing includes information on the required citation format

 How to submit | Contact us

 All submissions will be reviewed and prospective authors will be advised of the outcome.